-Geosiris studies the development of modeler functions (embedded “in premise” in the GeoTopoModeler exploration prototype and Jerboa, a complete tool delivered by the university of Poitiers) dedicated to the building of earth models from seismic and drilling surveys data. in tectonically complex zones.
+GEOSIRIS studies the development of modeler functions (embedded “in premise” in the GeoTopoModeler exploration prototype and Jerboa, a complete tool delivered by the university of Poitiers) dedicated to the building of earth models from seismic and drilling surveys data in tectonically complex zones.
 Together with academic research teams (Universities of Poitiers, Strasbourg, Marseille and The University Federal do Rio Grande do Sul.
-Porto Alegre) and Total Exploration and Production Research teams, GEOSIRIS plans to develop and to valorize innovative concepts for automatically building geo-models resting on geological knowledge and using a multi-scale topology and involving very new implicit fault network modeling techniques.
+Porto Alegre) and Total Exploration and Production Research teams, GEOSIRIS plans to develop and to valorize innovative concepts for automatically building geo-models resting on geological knowledge, using a multi-scale topology and involving very new implicit fault network modeling techniques.
 At the end, many operational workflows covering different use cases would be based on these functions and presented to the users “on premise” or on the Cloud.

 The GTM project uses a set of geological rules previously defined by its promoters (Perrin & Rainaud, 2013).
 These rules have already been experimented on several use cases.
-The project will also take advantage of a former elementary version of the GTM (GeoTopoModeler v1) previously developed in partnership with the University of Poitiers (XLIM laboratory).
+The project took advantage of a former elementary version of the GTM (GeoTopoModeler v1) previously developed in partnership with the University of Poitiers (XLIM laboratory).

-At the beginning of the project IFP EN and Total have provided a set of use cases that will allow a full testing of the GTM prototype but now we could have also full examples from Equinor, Petrobras and other companies.
+At the beginning of the project IFP EN and Total have provided a set of use cases that allows a full testing of the GTM prototype but now we could have also full examples from Equinor, Petrobras and other companies.

 - Brandel S., Schneider S., Perrin M., Guiard M., Rainaud J.F., Lienhardt P., Bertrand Y. (2005) Automatic Building of Structured Geological Models, Journal of Computing and Information Science in Engineering 5(2) JOPSAE 2005